-This was a descriptive and correlative study that utilized a 47-questions online questionnaire developed by the researchers and sent to all Israeli neonatologists.
-The study was approved by the ethics committee of the University of Haifa, Israel (approval # 412/21, dated 4h July, 2021).
+This was a descriptive and correlative study that used a 47-question online questionnaire developed by the researchers and sent to all Israeli neonatologists.

-The study population:
+The study population

-Following a pilot testing by five neonatologists, a final online questionnaire was developed and distributed as URL link using an existing email distribution list of all Israeli neonatologists, who are registered in the Israeli Neonatal Society, 127 physicians altogether.
-The email was sent weekly, five times between April 13th and May 11th, 2020.
+Following a pilot test by five neonatologists, a final online questionnaire was developed and distributed as URL link using an existing email distribution list of all Israeli neonatologists, who are registered in the Israeli Neonatal Society, 127 physicians altogether.
+The email was sent weekly, five times between 13 April 2020 and 11 May 2020.

-The questionnaire:
+The questionnaire

 We created the questionnaire (see supplementation) with input from a team of expert neonatologists and conducted preliminary pilot testing involving 10 neonatologists to assess internal consistency and inter-rater reliability using Cronbach's alpha.
-The participants were presented with a scenario where they had to consider the best interests of premature infants born at 22-, 23- or 24-weeks' gestation.
+The participants were presented with a scenario where they had to consider the best interests of premature infants born at 22, 23 or 24 weeks gestation.
 The following questions were designed to identify the main factors that affect decisions regarding postpartum treatments.
 We used Likert scales and multiple-choice questions.

-In the following items, respondents had to choose one of five postpartum treatments in one of the three following situations applying to deliveries at 22, 23, and 24 weeks (three situations per each week): 1) parents seek to avoid any treatment following birth.
-2) parents' wish is unknown 3) parents seek full treatment.
-The alternative treatments included: 1) No resuscitation, compassionate care only.
-2) "Non-invasive" resuscitation procedures only (i.e., bag and mask ventilation only, no intubation, no chest compressions, no medications).
-3) Intubation and positive pressure ventilation only, and only if the newborn is vital (i.e., had body movements and/or breathing effort).
-4) Full resuscitation as needed only if the newborn is vital.
-5) Full resuscitation as needed in any case.
-(Table 1)
+In the following items, respondents had to choose one of five postpartum treatments in one of the three following situations applying to deliveries at 22, 23 and 24 weeks (three situations per each week): (1) parents seek to avoid any treatment following birth, (2) parents' wish is unknown and (3) parents seek full treatment.
+The alternative treatments included (1) no resuscitation, compassionate care only; (2) 'non-invasive' resuscitation procedures only (ie, bag and mask ventilation only, no intubation, no chest compressions, no medications); (3) intubation and positive pressure ventilation only, and only if the newborn is vital (ie, had body movements and/or breathing effort); (4) full resuscitation as needed only if the newborn is vital and (5) full resuscitation as needed in any case (table 1).

-Afterward, participants selected statements that they believed accurately reflected the legal status and professional guidelines related to deliveries at 22-24 weeks.
+Afterwards, participants selected statements that they believed accurately reflected the legal status and professional guidelines related to deliveries at 22-24 weeks.
 The following questions assessed the participant's opinions on managing conflicts between the treating physician and the parents regarding postpartum treatment after delivery at weeks 22-23.
-Additionally, we asked about the participant's inclination towards administering steroids in the case of a clinical indication of early threatened delivery at 22 or 23 weeks' gestation.
+Additionally, we asked about the participant's inclination towards administering steroids in the case of a clinical indication of early threatened delivery at 22 or 23 weeks gestation.

-Data analysis:
+Data analysis

-We used descriptive statistics to analyze the socio-demographic characteristics, views, and attitudes towards resuscitation and postpartum care for premature infants born at 22-24 weeksgestation.
-We also examined the relationships between these factors, using various statistical methods depending on the variable types, including Chi-square test for independence or Fisher exact test (for nominal data), Wilcoxon tests, Kruskal-Wallis tests and Spearman correlations (for ordinal data) and t-tests (for continuous data).
-Our analysis was performed for according to gestational age.
-We assessed the internal consistency of attitudes towards resuscitation and postpartum care according to gestation using Cronbach's alpha coefficient, conditional on three possible parental preferences: full care, no treatment, or unknown.
+We used descriptive statistics to analyse the sociodemographic characteristics, views and attitudes towards resuscitation and postpartum care for premature infants born at 22-24 weeks gestation.
+We also examined the relationships between these factors, using various statistical methods depending on the variable types, including $\chi^2$ test for independence or Fisher's exact test (for nominal data), Wilcoxon tests, Kruskal-Wallis tests and Spearman correlations (for ordinal data) and t-tests (for continuous data).
+Our analysis was performed according to GA.
+We assessed the internal consistency of attitudes towards resuscitation and postpartum care according to gestation using Cronbach's alpha coefficient, conditional on three copyright